jdell/pokepedia.nest/README.md

 - [ ] The app runs in port 3000 by default (:/).
 It needs to be changed in order to be deployed.
 Btw, that is another thing I want to try: deploying a nodejs app to Firebase as Function.
 - [ ] Tests.
 Add more.
 Some services are not tested.
 - [ ] Move each class/interface to its own file.
 Basic.
+- [ ] Have better exception handling and logging.
+At the moment, if the main pokemon provider fails -any reason- I am throwing a 404 exception.
+Also, adding Sentry would not hurt.